FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 uniconfig>
-configuration-mode      (opening configuration mode) exit show                      (reading data from device) show-history (show history [max number of commands])
+configuration-mode      (opening configuration mode) exit hide-get          (Setting item to be hidden in get) hide-set          (Setting item to be hidden in set) show                      (reading data from device) show-history (show history [max number of commands]) unhide-get      (Setting item to be unhidden in get) unhide-set      (Setting item to be unhidden in set)
 ```

 * Command 'exit' is used for exiting UniConfig shell interface altogether (disconnecting SSH client).